Meet our incredibly talented and dynamic staff!

 Learn more about Elika at: www.blissfulbodiesyoga.com

-From the clothing and products in our boutiques to the images and flyers that brand us, Helene leaves her mark on us.
-As our Graphics and Retail Goddess, she is continually shaping the visual look and feel of Namaste.
-She formally joined the Namaste team in late 2012, but her tentacles reached here many years ago when she was hired to design and print a tee for the original Rockridge studio.
-She absolutely loves interfacing with the amazing people here and is sure she has the best job on staff.
-When not thinking about the faces of our beautiful yoga boutiques and studios, she enjoys nature, backpacking, drawing, printmaking, playing with her adorable mutt, and inversions.
+From the products in our boutiques to the tone of everything that brands us, Helene leaves her mark.
+As our Brand Manager, she is continually shaping the look and feel of Namaste, lifting up our instructors and shining a light on their superpowers, and sharing our messaging with our students and community.
+She formally joined the Namaste team in late 2012, but her tentacles reached here years prior when she was hired to design and print a tee for the original Rockridge studio (maybe you still have one in your t-shirt drawer?).
+She loves interfacing with the students, staff, and instructors here and is sure she has the best job on staff.
+When not thinking about how Namaste is presented to the universe, she enjoys nature, backpacking, drawing, printmaking, playing with her adorable mutts, and inversions.

 Jerry Givens is a 500-hour certified teacher of Tantric Hatha Yoga & Mediation, with influences from ParaYoga and the Himalayan Tradition.
 Jerry has been teaching since 2008 and specializes in Vinyasa, Classical Hatha, Systematic Relaxation, Pranayama, and Meditation.
 He has studied primarily with ParaYoga senior teacher Devidas Karina Mirsky and has also attended workshops, retreats, and lectures with Yogarupa Rod Stryker of ParaYoga, Pandit Rajmani Tigunait, PhD., Ravi Singh, Ana Brett, Kathryn Templeton, AYS., kirtan artist Luna Ray, and Kathy Ornish (K.O.)